What should you do if your car breaks down on a public road or your vehicle has broken down on a motorway?

 Leave vehicle sidelights turned on during darkness or poor visibility.
 Never stand between oncoming traffic and your vehicle.
 Avoid standing directly in front of your vehicle's driving lights to help keep it visible to other road users.

 If your car has broken down on a motorway how should you place your warning triangle?
-Place a Highway Code hazard triangle – or a similar vehicle breakdown sign - on the same side of the road of any carriageway.
+Place a Highway Code hazard triangle (or similar vehicle breakdown sign) on the same side of the road of any carriageway.

 Vehicle breakdowns while driving on motorways in the United Kingdom are very dangerous.
 What if you suspect your vehicle is developing a mechanical problem on a motorway?